The STI Files: Bacterial Vaginosis

 How is it diagnosed?
 By an examination of a sample of vaginal fluid under a microscope, either stained or in special lighting, to detect the presence of the organisms associated with BV.
 Diagnosis is based on the absence of lactobacilli, the presence of numerous "clue cells" (cells from the vaginal lining that are coated with BV organisms), a fishy odour, and/or decreased acidity or change in pH of vaginal fluid.

 Is it treatable?
 Yes.
-Women can be treated with antibiotics such as metronidazole or clindamycin.
-Generally, male sex partners are not treated.
+Peopl can be treated with antibiotics such as metronidazole or clindamycin.
+Generally, sex partners who have penises are not treated.

 Is it curable?
 Yes, but you can contract it again.

 Can it affect fertility?
-BV is associated with premature delivery, low birth weight, and pelvic inflammatory disease, and may increase a woman's risk of contracting STIs such as chlamydia and gonorrhea which can also impact fertility .
+BV is associated with premature delivery, low birth weight, and pelvic inflammatory disease, and may increase the risk of contracting STIs such as chlamydia and gonorrhea which can also impact fertility .

 How can we protect against it?
 Avoid activities which could lead to the introduction of the bacteria to the vagina or change the vaginal environment (unprotected vaginal or anal intercourse, unprotected manual sex, vaginal intercourse wearing a condom that was also used for anal intercourse - read how to use a condom) and practice proper hygiene (wipe from front to back after urinating or bowel movements, do not douche).
 Do not share sex toys, particularly those that cannot be boiled before use or which have not been or cannot be covered with a condom.
 Limit your number of sexual partners.